 To ensure U. S. Steel employees understand the company's position with respect to human rights and its expectations for employee conduct, copies of the Code are distributed to new employees and published online.
 U. S. Steel trains all employees on its standards for workplace conduct, including its Sexual and Discriminatory Harassment policy, and employees are required to certify their compliance with that policy and the Code annually.
-Violations of the Code or this policy may result in discipline, up to and including termination of employment.
 Responsibility for the coordination and guidance of this policy rests with the General Counsel and Chief Ethics & Compliance Officer and the Chief Human Resources Officer.